nuxeo-sandbox/nuxeo-dam-optimized-converter/README.md

 This plugin provides image and video converters optimized for large files:
 - the image converter produces all the default conversions with one ImageMagick command.
 Depending on the file the performance gain goes from 2.5x to 5x.
 - the video converter streams the video files directly from S3 instead of making a local copy (requires direct download from S3 to be enabled in nuxeo.conf)
+- very large images (> 1 Gigapixel) are routed in a seperate queue because of the very high RAM requirements.
+These conversions would typically be processed on a dedicated node with a lot more RAM than usual

 [![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=Sandbox/sandbox_nuxeo-dam-optimized-converter-master)](https://qa.nuxeo.org/jenkins/job/Sandbox/job/sandbox_nuxeo-dam-optimized-converter-master/)